johannschopplich/apiful/docs/guide/cli.md

 > [!TIP]
 > Read the [OpenAPI](/extensions/openapi) extension documentation to learn how to build the type-safe API client.

-By default, this command loads the APIful configuration from the `apiful.config.ts` file in the current working directory.
+By default, this command loads the APIful configuration from the `apiful.config.{js,ts,mjs,cjs,json}` file in the current working directory.
+If it cannot find a configuration file based on the supported extensions, it will throw an error.

 The generated TypeScript types are saved to the `apiful.d.ts` file in the same directory.

 <<< @/snippets/generate.ansi